jpt/barlow/README.md

 And thank you, Barlow, most of all, for a legacy that will carry our future into a brighter place.

 ## License
-This is a very early-stage, experimental software.
-Use at your own peril.
-No warranties, guarantees, or anything at all, express or implied.

-Barlow is free software.

-Copyright (c) 2016 by Jeremy Tribby.
-All rights reserved.

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available in the bundled [LICENSE](https://github.com/jpt/barlow/blob/master/LICENSE.md) file, and is also available with a FAQ at: http://scripts.sil.org/OFL